-Logz.io alerts use a Kibana search query to continuously scan your logs and alert you when a certain set of conditions is met.
+Logz.io alerts use an OpenSearch Dashboard search query to continuously scan your logs and alert you when certain conditions are met.
 The simplest alerts can use a simple search query or a particular filter, but others can be quite complex and involve several conditions with varying thresholds.

 You’ll see a paginated list of all alerts configured for your account.